bet4a/d3wiki/Force-Layout.md

 <a name="distance" href="#distance">#</a> force.<b>distance</b>([<i>distance</i>])

 If *distance* is specified, sets the target distance between linked nodes to the specified value.
 If *distance* is not specified, returns the layout's current target distance, which defaults to 20.
 Typically, the distance is specified in pixels; however, the units are arbitrary relative to the layout's [size](#size).
 Links are not implemented as "spring forces", as in common in other force-directed layouts, but as weak geometric constraints.
-For each tick of the layout, the distance between each pair of linked nodes is computed, and compared to the target distance; the links are then moved towards each other, or away from each other, so as to converge on the desired distance.
-This method of constraints on top of position Verlet integration is vastly more stable than traditional methods using spring forces, and also allows for the flexible implementation of [other constraints](http://www.csse.monash.edu.au/~tdwyer/Dwyer2009FastConstraints.pdf), such as hierarchical layering.
+For each tick of the layout, the distance between each pair of linked nodes is computed and compared to the target distance; the links are then moved towards each other, or away from each other, so as to converge on the desired distance.
+This method of constraints relaxation on top of position Verlet integration is vastly more stable than previous methods using spring forces, and also allows for the flexible implementation of [other constraints](http://www.csse.monash.edu.au/~tdwyer/Dwyer2009FastConstraints.pdf) in the tick event listener, such as hierarchical layering.

 The current implementation does not allow variable link distances or strengths; this is being tracked as issue [#211](https://github.com/mbostock/d3/issues/211) and will be added in a future release.
 The goal will be to allow the link distance and strength to be computed as a function on the link objects, allowing total flexibility in the link specification.

 <a name="friction" href="#friction">#</a> force.<b>friction</b>([<i>friction</i>])

-Get or set the friction coefficient in [0,1].
+If *friction* is specified, sets the friction coefficient to the specified value.
+If *friction* is not specified, returns the current coefficient, which defaults to 0.9.
+The name of this parameter is perhaps misleading; it does not correspond to a standard physical [coefficient of friction](http://en.wikipedia.org/wiki/Friction#Coefficient_of_friction).
+Instead, it more closely approximates velocity decay: at each tick of the simulation, the particle velocity is scaled by the specified *friction*.
+Thus, a value of 1 corresponds to a frictionless environment, while a value of 0 freezes all particles in place.
+Values outside the range [0,1] are not recommended and may have destabilizing effects.

 <a name="charge" href="#charge">#</a> force.<b>charge</b>([<i>charge</i>])